bahmutov/cypress-examples/docs/recipes/conditional-accept.md

 Imagine the application developers are condition A/B experiments to see which "Accept terms and conditions" [HTML Dialog element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog) works best.

+📺 Watch this recipe explained in the video [Conditional Accept](https://youtu.be/lyiGPnJ2-3g).

 <!-- fiddle Accept one of the two dialogs -->

 ```html hide